vs22202/Deceipt/README.md

 # Deceipt
-A receipt digitizer to help with tax filing
+Deceipt is designed to convert your physical receipt into digital form by extracting the date and price information.
+The motivation behind this project was to ease small business owners with filing expenses for taxes.

 # Front-End
 React.js